-any tree with a Diameter Breast Height (DBH) of 36 inches or greater.
-The ordinance requires a permit to remove, damage, or significantly alter any tree or land regulated by the ordinance, protecting designated woodlands during the construction process, and mandatory tree relocation if land must be cleared.
-Novi's Woodland Protection Ordinance is a model for woodland and tree preservation and ensures that these vital natural features remain preserved and replaced as needed.
+trees in the face of spreading development and increasing demand for land.
+The ordinance applies to land designated as a regulated woodland, as shown in the map titled "Regulated Natural Features," and any tree with a Diameter Breast Height (DBH) of 36 inches or greater.
+The ordinance requires a permit to remove, damage, or significantly alter any tree or land regulated by the ordinance, protecting designated woodlands during the construction process, and mandatory tree replacement if land must be cleared.
+The Woodland Protection Ordinance should be evaluated to ensure that it is up to date.

 In recognition of the efforts Novi has undertaken to preserve the woodlands and trees, the City received Tree City USA designation.
 Novi has been a Tree City for the past 30 years and over the past 12 years has received the Growth Award which recognizes additional efforts and ongoing preservation and maintenance of woodlands and trees.
-The City should continue its efforts to preserve, support, and expand woodland and tree preservation.
+13 The City should continue its efforts to preserve, support, and expand woodland and tree preservation.

 While the City has adopted policies to preserve the woodlands and trees from development and direct human action, climate change poses an additional threat.
 Rising temperatures can make it challenging for trees, especially those native to cooler environments, to survive.
 Hardiness zones are a standard measurement ranging from 1 to 11 that can be used to determine what plants will survive in the local area.
-Currently, Novi is in zone 6 but by the end of the century it is estimated that Novi will be in zone 8.
-Planting requirements in the Zoning Ordinance, Woodland Protection Ordinance, and city policies should be reviewed to ensure that plants being recommended for planting can tolerate warmer hardiness zones.
+Currently, Novi is in zone 6 but by the end of the century it is estimated that Novi will be in zone 8.14 Planting requirements in the Zoning Ordinance, Woodland Protection Ordinance, and city policies should be reviewed to ensure that plants being recommended for planting can tolerate warmer hardiness zones.